Euramsia/PersonalWebsite/content/molbio.md

 +++
 date = "2020-02-03"
-title = "About me"
-math = "true"
+title = "What is molecular biology?" math = "true"

 +++

-What is molecular biology - or molbio as it is called - all about?
+I am going to explain the basis of biology in an easy yet comprehensive manner.

 **Short excursion in the history of biology.**